AzimoLabs/apple-sign-in-php-sdk/README.md

 ## Todo

-It is welcome to open a pull request with a fix of any issue:
+It is welcome to open a pull request with a fix for any issue:

 - [x] Upgrade `phpseclib/phpseclib` to version `3.0.7`
 - [x] Upgrade `lcobucci/jwt` to version `4.x`.
 Reported